e-Spirit/fsxa-pwa/README.md

 5. The .env file must contain all the information you need to access your own system.
 You can get this information from your contact at e-Spirit AG.
 By default, this file is located in the `.gitignore` and is therefore not persisted.
 Each required attribute is explained briefly, for a more detailed description please check the [configuration page](TODO).

-6. To install all needed dependencies run the command `npm install`.
+6. To install the needed dependencies run the command `npm install`.

 7. After all dependencies are installed, you can start a local development server with `npm run dev`.